azelarce14/Scholar-Seek/DEPLOYMENT_GUIDE.md

    - Password: Your FTP Password
 5. Click **Connect**

-## Step 3: Upload ScholarSeek Files
+## Step 3: Upload ScholarSeek Files via FTP
 1. In FileZilla, navigate to the remote folder: `/htdocs/` or `/public_html/`
 2. Upload all files from your local ScholarSeek folder to the remote server
 3. Ensure the following directories are created: